How Amazon Product Photography Impacts Conversion: 7 Mistakes to Avoid

 The Solution: Prioritize realism.
 If you use composites, ensure the light source on the product matches the light source in the background scene.
 Shadows must fall in the correct direction and with the correct intensity.
 Achieving this level of realism often requires professional Amazon photo editing services or advanced AI tools that can calculate lighting physics.

-Uploading images that are too small or heavily compressed leads to blurriness or pixelation when a customer tries to zoom in.
-This is a failure of the "Pixel Test."
+Uploading images that are too small or heavily compressed leads to blurriness or pixelation when a buyer zooms in.

 The zoom function is frequently used by detail-oriented buyers to inspect stitching, texture, and material quality.
 A blurry zoom experience is a massive red flag, suggesting that the seller might be hiding imperfections or that the product itself is of low quality.
 High-definition Amazon listing images are non-negotiable for premium perception.